tqnhu4/tqnhu4/README.md

 * **AI Applications:** Built small AI-powered applications for automation and data-driven insights.
 * **Cloud AI Integration:** Knowledge of integrating AI solutions with AWS services.
+* **AWS Services:** Hands-on experience with Textract, Rekonigation, Bedrock, and more.
 * **Data Handling:** Familiar with basic machine learning concepts, model deployment, and working with structured/unstructured data.

 ## 📜 Certifications